WICG/trust-token-api/ISSUER_PROTOCOL.md

 ## TrustTokenV2VOPRF Crypto Protocol

 This Trust Token crypto protocol is based on the VOPRF design in https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/.
+This crypto protocol is used in both the V2 and V3 Trust Token protocol versions.

 ### Keys